Botero bronze, Brazil artists hit auction records

 | NEW YORK

-NEW YORK (Reuters) A towering bronze sculpture by Fernando Botero and works by several Brazilian artists set auction records during Christie's Latin American sale, the auction house said on Wednesday.
+NEW YORK A towering bronze sculpture by Fernando Botero and works by several Brazilian artists set auction records during Christie's Latin American sale on Wednesday.

 Mexican artist Franciso Toledo's set an auction record with his 1975 "Vaca Roja" (Red Cow), which sold for $902,500.
 It evokes the colors and mysticism of Toledo's native predominantly Indian state of Oaxaca and features cobalt-blue crabs scrambling over a cranberry-red cow on a dusty red landscape.